gmkung/decheem-docs/docs/faq.rst

 What is the best way to phrase a belief?
 --------------------------------------------
-Always be specific about what you want to say.
+Always limit the scope of what you want to say as much as possible.
 * Start the belief with 'the' where possible instead of 'a'.
+For example, say "The person", instead of "A person".
+The best way to describe an abstract person would actually be "The person in question".
 * When in doubt, over-specify what you mean instead of under-specify.

 How does deCheem represent beliefs about different subjects without using IF-ELSE statements?